Israel court strikes down confessions of baby murder suspects - Journal du Cameroun

 His alleged accomplice, aged 17 at the time of the attack, was charged with being an accessory to committing a racially motivated murder.

+“The charge sheet accuses both of the accused of membership of a terror organisation seeking to inflame the security situation for nationalistic and inter-religious reasons,” court documents seen by AFP said.

-The Shin Bet internal security service held suspects under administrative detention, denied some of them the right to see a lawyer part of the time and used physical force during investigations, a court transcript seen by AFP said.
+The Shin Bet internal security service held suspects under administrative detention, denied some of them the right to see a lawyer part of the time and used physical force during investigations, the documents said.

 Supporters of the suspects — religious extremists known as “hilltop youth” who oppose the “secular” Israeli state — denounced those methods as torture.